CartoDB/carto-react/UPGRADE.md

 ## New components

-These components provide extra functionality to core components to meet the design specs, but they don't exist in Mui library.
+These components provide extra functionality to meet the design specs, but they don't exist in Mui library.

 ### PasswordField